Imagine it's 9 PM on a Tuesday.

 - Track what they access and do (audit trail)

-- Revoke access when they leave (lifecycle management)
+- Review access quarterly and revoke when they leave (lifecycle management)

-Now ask yourself: when's the last time you did any of that for your AI agent?
+Now ask: when's the last time you did any of that for your AI agent?

-If the answer is "never" or "I'm not sure," you're not alone.
-But you're also exposed.
+If the answer is "never" or "I'm not sure," you're in the majority.
+But you're also carrying unquantified risk.

 What Happens When Agents Have No Identity

 Permission sprawl.
-Agents inherit permissions from the human who set them up.
-That means an agent designed to read your calendar might also get write access to your email.
-Or worse — access to data it absolutely doesn't need.
+Agents often inherit permissions from whoever set them up.
+An agent designed to read your calendar might also get write access to your email — or worse, access to data sources it has no reason to touch.
+Without explicit boundaries, the agent will use whatever access it has, not just what it needs.

 Zero accountability.
-When something goes wrong (and it will), can you trace exactly what your agent did?
+When something goes wrong — and it will — can you trace exactly what your agent did?
 The tool calls it made?
 The data it accessed?
-Without identity, you're flying blind.
+The decisions it took and why?
+Without identity, you're relying on logs that may be incomplete, inconsistent, or根本没有 (completely absent).
+A proper audit trail requires a verifiable identity to anchor it to.

 Orphaned agents.
 Agents outlive the humans who created them.
-They keep running, keep accessing, keep accumulating permissions — with no one to answer for them.
+They keep running, keep accumulating permissions, keep acting on your behalf — with no one to answer for them.
+This is especially dangerous in fast-moving teams where the founder who set up three agents left six months ago.

-Compliance nightmares.
-Regulators aren't ignoring this.
-NIST's National Cybersecurity Center of Excellence (NCCoE) is actively working on standards for AI agent identity and authorization.
-GDPR, SOC 2, and industry-specific regulations are starting to ask questions about agent behavior.
+Compliance exposure.
+Regulators aren't waiting.
+The NIST National Cybersecurity Center of Excellence (NCCoE) published a concept paper in February 2026 exploring standards-based approaches to AI agent identity and authorization.
+GDPR, SOC 2, and industry-specific frameworks are beginning to ask questions about automated agent behavior.
+If your agent accessed customer data without a documented identity and permission scope, you have a compliance problem.

-The attack surface grows.
-CyberArk warned in early 2026 that AI agents dramatically expand the attack surface.
-Prompt injection, credential theft, unauthorized data access — without identity controls, your agent is a potential entry point for bad actors.
+The attack surface expands.
+CyberArk's 2026 security report documented how AI agents dramatically expand organizational attack surfaces.
+Prompt injection, credential theft, unauthorized data access — without identity controls, your agent is a potential entry point for bad actors, particularly as agents gain access to email, calendar, CRM, and financial tools.

 The Solution: Treat Agents Like First-Class Citizens

-Here's the good news: the same Zero Trust principles that protect your human employees can protect your AI agents.
+The same Zero Trust principles that protect your human employees can protect your AI agents.
+You don't need enterprise infrastructure to get this right — you need the right mindset and a platform built for it.

-Microsoft's approach with Entra Agent ID is instructive.
-Each agent gets its own identity, registered and managed through familiar tools.
-A human sponsor governs the agent's lifecycle.
-Conditional Access policies set guardrails.
+Microsoft's Entra Agent ID approach is instructive: each agent gets its own identity registered and managed through familiar tools, a human sponsor governs the agent's lifecycle, and Conditional Access policies set guardrails around what the agent can and cannot do.

-At LotsAgent, we built identity into the foundation:
+At LotsAgent, we built identity into the foundation of the platform:

-- Every agent gets a unique @handle — not just a name, but a real identity that can be authenticated, tracked, and controlled
+- Every agent gets a unique @handle — not just a name, but a real authenticated identity that can be tracked, audited, and controlled across every channel

-- Dedicated email inbox — your agent communicates from a real address, making it accountable and traceable
+- Dedicated agent email inbox — your agent communicates from a verifiable address, making its actions traceable and accountable

-- Telegram integration — agents can be reached and audited through standard channels
+- Multi-channel access with Telegram integration — agents can be reached, monitored, and audited through standard business channels

-- Full audit trails — every tool call, every decision, every run logged
+- Full execution audit trails — every tool call, every decision, every run logged with timestamps and context

-- Human-in-the-loop controls — agents don't go rogue because humans stay in the loop
+- Human-in-the-loop controls — agents don't act autonomously on irreversible tasks; humans stay in the loop for anything sensitive

-- Lifecycle management — onboard, monitor, and retire agents systematically
+- Lifecycle management — onboard, monitor, and retire agents systematically; no orphaned agents left running after the project ends

-The goal isn't to limit what agents can do.
-It's to make sure you know what they're doing and they can only do what they're supposed to do.
+This isn't about limiting what agents can do.
+It's about making sure you know what they're doing, they can only do what they're supposed to do, and you can prove it to auditors if needed.

 Would you hire someone without a user account?
 Without role-based permissions?
 Without any way to audit what they did?